Doughnut Economics: Seven Ways to Think Like a 21st-Century Economist: Create to Regenerate

 The fact that more advanced economies have at least partially solved pollution problems faced by developing societies led some economists to believe this was inevitable rather than a determined effort and used it to mock studies such as Limits to Growth.
-Industrial systems have been built around an extract-manufacture-use-throwaway sequence and economics has developed a system of quotas, taxes and tiered pricing to alleviate the problems, although corporations lobby hard against them.
+Industrial systems have been built around an extract-manufacture-use-throwaway sequence and economics has developed a system of quotas, taxes, and tiered pricing to alleviate the problems, although corporations lobby hard against them.

 Be Agnostic about Growth

-Although indefinite growth is the assumption of modern economics, it’s rare to find an exponential graph in a textbook.
-Rostow’s influential Five Stages of Growth pictures a plane journey whose fifth stage (the age of high mass consumption) leaves us in the air without a landing point.
+Although indefinite growth is the assumption of modern economics, it's rare to find an exponential graph in a textbook.
+Rostow's influential Five Stages of Growth pictures a plane journey whose fifth stage (the age of high mass consumption) leaves us in the air without a landing point.
 In practice, most natural systems follow an S-curve as a particular niche is filled.
-It is hard to predict a successful landing point for growth which meets the financial addiction to growth.
-Various ideas, such as Steady-state economy, demurrage and breaking out of consumerism, are explored.
+It is hard to predict a successful landing point for growth that meets the financial addiction to growth.
+Various ideas, such as Steady-state economy, demurrage currency, and breaking out of consumerism, are explored.

 We are all Economists Now

-“The twenty-first century task is clear: to create economies that promote human prosperity in a flourishing web of life, so that we can thrive in balance with the Doughnut’s safe and just space.”
+“The twenty-first-century task is clear: to create economies that promote human prosperity in a flourishing web of life, so that we can thrive in balance with the Doughnut’s safe and just space.”

 Major themes

 The hole or inner ring of the doughnut represents the space where those who lack the minimum requirement for leading a good life, reside.
 These minimum requirements are based on the UN's sustainable development goals (SDGs).

 The outer ring of the doughnut "represents the ecological ceiling drawn up by earth-system scientists".
-Beyond that boundary, human kind damages the "climate, soils, oceans, the ozone layer, freshwater and abundant biodiversity."
+Beyond that boundary, humankind damages the "climate, soils, oceans, the ozone layer, freshwater, and abundant biodiversity."

 The dough in between is "where everyone's needs and that of the planet are being met."